Alicloud-Academy/big-data/spam-filter/README.md

 ### Cleaning Up

 When you're done, return to the PAI console and stop your notebook.
 You won't be charged for stopped notebooks, but if you're completely done, you can delete the notebook entirely.
 This will remove the notebook environment and all our data and code.
-See the section *Manage a DSW instance* at the bottom of [this page](https://www.alibabacloud.com/help/doc-detail/155151.htm) for instructions on stopping and deleting instances.
+See the *Stop an instance* section of [this page](https://www.alibabacloud.com/help/doc-detail/154021.htm) for instructions on stopping instances.
+That document also explains how to *delete* an instance when you are completely done with the instance and all its data.

 ## Issues

-If you are using PAI-DSW outside Mainland China, I recommend choosing a region outside the Mainland for your PAI-DSW instance: I usually use **Singapore**.
+If you are using PAI-DSW outside Mainland China, I recommend choosing a region outside the Mainland for your PAI-DSW instance: I usually use **Kuala Lumpur (Malaysia)**.

 If you are inside China, you should choose a Chinese region such as **Shanghai**.
-Be aware that some regions in China (like Shanghai and Beijing) offer a newer version of PAI-DSW called 'DSW 2.0'.
-Feel free to try it out, but this code has not been tested under DSW 2.0 yet.
+Be aware that not all regions have deployed the same version of PAI-DSW (some regions like Shanghai use the latest version), so there may be differences in the interface.
+The experiment should work with any version of PAI-DSW, however (2.0 or 3.0, at the time of writing).

 ## Credits